 - When And How We May Share/Disclose Your Information With Third Parties

-When sharing information with third parties to help us conduct our business, we require them to protect your personal information.
+When sharing information with trusted third parties to help us conduct our business, we require them to protect your personal information.
+Your personal information is shared with these trusted third parties only when necessary for the administration and functioning of our Services.
 We do not permit them to use or share your personal information for any purpose other than the work they are doing on our behalf or as required by law.

 The types of information disclosed may include personal information we collect as necessary to service your policy or account, investigate and pay claims, comply with state and federal regulatory requests or demands, and process other transactions that you request.
 Third parties that may receive disclosures may include your independent agent, regulators, reinsurance companies, fraud prevention agencies, insurance adjusters, data analysis service providers, and legal service providers.

-We may also share your information with third-party companies that perform services on our behalf, including for payment processing, data analysis, marketing services, advertising services (including but not limited to retargeted advertising), e-mail and hosting services, and customer services and support.
+We may also share your information with third-party companies that perform services on our behalf, including for payment processing, data analysis, e-mail and hosting services, and customer services and support.

 - Corporate Transactions

 Atlantic Casualty may disclose all or part of your personal information when we have reason to believe that disclosing this information is necessary to identify, contact, or bring legal action against someone who may be violating any agreement with Atlantic Casualty or may be causing injury to or interference (either intentionally or unintentionally) with our rights or property, other users of our sites, or anyone else that could be harmed by such activities.
 We may disclose information in response to a subpoena, search warrant, in connection with judicial proceedings, or pursuant to court orders, legal process or other law enforcement measures.
 Atlantic Casualty may disclose or access personal information when we believe, in good faith, that the law requires it, such as to our governmental or industry regulators, to establish our legal rights, or to defend against legal claims, and for administrative and other purposes that we deem necessary to maintain and improve our Services.